MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 ## Standalone Hyper-V with local disks

-Hyper-V supports several non-clustered, or standalone, configurations where you install Hyper-V on a standalone server and use local storage, network-attached storage (NAS), or storage area network (SAN) storage.
+Hyper-V supports several nonclustered, or standalone, configurations where you install Hyper-V on a standalone server and use local storage, network-attached storage (NAS), or storage area network (SAN) storage.

 If you plan to use this configuration, it's important to keep the following details that can affect high availability in your deployment in mind:

-- This configuration doesn't support automatic failover of virtual machine (VM) workloads due to the lack of shared storage and the compute (VM processing and memory) systems being non-clustered.
-For example, if the physical host loses power, the VMs running on it will restart when you power the physical host back on.
-However, you can manually live migrate VMs to other nodes or clusters using [shared-nothing](../hyper-v/deploy/Set-up-hosts-for-live-migration-without-Failover-Clustering.md) migration.
+- This configuration doesn't support automatic failover of virtual machine (VM) workloads due to the lack of shared storage and the compute (VM processing and memory) systems being nonclustered.
+For example, if the physical host loses power, the VMs running on it restart when you power the physical host back on.
+You can also live migrate VMs to other nodes or clusters using [shared-nothing](../hyper-v/deploy/Set-up-hosts-for-live-migration-without-Failover-Clustering.md) migration.

 - You can optionally configure local disk resiliency for local drives using hardware or software RAID solutions.
 If you need more information, we recommend you contact your storage vendor.